Pirate-MIDI/Pirate-MIDI-BridgeOS/README.md

-# Pirate MIDI Bug Tracking
+# Pirate MIDI Bug Tracking & Ideas voting and submission
-Forum for reporting bugs &amp; issues in Pirate MIDI devices - open for public contributions
+Forum for reporting bugs &amp; issues in Pirate MIDI devices - open for public contributions including new features ideas

 Public access beta firmware and community is available in our [Slack channel](https://join.slack.com/t/piratemidi/shared_invite/zt-18puulc2t-nElrkk3JVu1qwHsovK9iog).

+## Ideas and Feature Voting
+Click "Discussions" in the menu bar above to vote on, or add feature ideas.

+## Bug Tracking
 Click "issues" and browse to make sure your issue is not already documented.
 Duplicated issues may be merged/removed.

 ![image](https://user-images.githubusercontent.com/59382082/121623750-9d2f1f80-cab3-11eb-8a53-a752afbb7109.png)